Station: Thompsonville, MI

 The east side of the town is on the estate of the late Henry Wad Beecher.
 The west side on that of S. S. Thompson, who built the Frankfort & Southeastern railroad.
 [DFP-1893-0813] In 1893, it has about 800 inhabitants.

 Photo info: Top, an old photo of both depots and tower.
 [CMUL].
 2nd photo, a better view of the interlocking "tower", which actually appears to be a ground interlocking which was enclosed with a small shelter.
 The boards extending from the shelter cover pipes from the interlocking machine to the signals (such as the semaphore in the background which is set to the "proceed" indication).
 [Both, Mark Worrall collection].
-3rd photo, The joint C&O/AA freight house in 1968.
-[Charles Geletzke Jr.] Bottom, TSBY 385, 392 and 389 pull the Annie Rambler, an excursion passenger train of the Bluewater Chapter, National Ry.
+3rd photo, a view of the depot at Thompsonville.
+[David McNeill collection].
+4th image, another view of the depot with section crews posing in front.
+5th image, the joint C&O/AA freight house in 1968.
+[Charles Geletzke Jr.] 6th image, TSBY 385, 392 and 389 pull the Annie Rambler, an excursion passenger train of the Bluewater Chapter, National Ry.
 Historical society at Thompsonville, on September 28, 1985.
-[Neil Plagens]
+[Neil Plagens].
+7th image, the historical sign now at Thompsonville.
+[Joe Heagany].
+8th image, the diamond crossing at Thompsonville, along with a caboose.
+[Joe Heagany]

 Notes